mehdignu/encounter/README.md

 ## Features ##

-* Event Planner
+* Create Events
-* Events are secure and private between the group attenders
+* Events location and messages between attenders are secure and private between the group attenders
 * Pagination of the Events
 * Instant messaging between the group attenders using node.js
 * notifications System for the User (when event attending requested or event request accepted)